220111/glide-support-engineer-interview/documentation.md

 - **Description**: "Password validation only checks length, not complexity"
 - **Impact**: Account security risks

+> Backend password validation only checked length and frontend only checked for length + 1 number + not in one of 3 common passwords.

+> Solution: Add more conditions onto passwords including: 1 number + 1 special charater + 1 uppercase letter.
+Additionally these requirements were added to the backend.

 **Ticket SEC-301: SSN Storage**

 - **Reporter**: Security Audit Team